chutzcraft/EDGE64/index.md

 >- _Weapon upgrades for each slot, such as increased firing rates, grenade launchers, and more!_
 >- _Pyro Demon, a Cacodemon variant that resurrects the dead, and shoots fire that can trap you!_
 >- _Plasma Commando, a Chaingunner variant that shoots plasma rifle energy at you!
 Take him out quickly._
+>- _Wolf Soldiers, soldiers in black armed with UAC firepower.
+Stop these guys before they get you!_
+>- _Collect green skull drops & trade them for gear, protection & get firepower that feeds on demon's souls._
+>- _Lore is waiting to be uncovered!
+Scattered throughout the levels, seaarch your fallen comrades for the scoop of this story beat._

 ### Milestone Completion List ###
 - [x] Original Doom 64 Weapons
 - [x] Original Doom 64 Monsters
 - [x] Decorations & Scenery
 - [x] New Levels and Maps (100%)
-- [x] Skirmish Mode
+- [x] Skirmish Mode (The Tally)
+- [x] Doom 64 Weapon Upgrades
+- [ ] Single-Player 90%
-- [ ] Bug Fixing 90%
+- [ ] Bug Fixing 95%

 ### Support or Contact

 Having trouble with EDGE?
-Check out our [documentation](http://3dfxdev.net/edgewiki/index.php/Main_Page) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://github.com/edge-classic/EDGE-classic/wiki) or [contact support](https://github.com/contact) and we’ll help you sort it out.